@svelte-put/inline-svg

 The inlineSvg

-action takes either a string for fetching remote SVG, or a config object with the following interface.
+action takes either a string as the remote SVG url, or a config object with the following interface:

 /** svg remote URI */